Oak Alley Plantation Tour

 Your guided tour will reveal the fascinating stories of the home and its history.
 Perhaps the most photographed plantation ever, Oak Alley has been the setting for such motion pictures as Interview with a Vampire, Primary Colors, and the wedding of Bo and Hope from the daytime soap opera, Days of our Lives.

-You can purchase a snack, salad or sandwich in the Cafe & Ice Cream Parlor to enjoy at the picnic tables or aboard the coach (Cost is not included in tour price).
+You can purchase a snack, salad or sandwich in the Plantation Café to enjoy at the picnic tables or aboard the coach (Cost is not included in tour price).

 Includes guided tour of plantation home and narrated motorcoach transportation.